Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Yeah, and there are fewer preferences than there used to be.
-Like we used to have to ask people for their, whether they wanted like the projector and screen in their rooms or not.
-And now they’re in all the rooms that we’re in so like we don’t have to ask about that anymore.
+Like we used to have to ask people for their, whether they wanted the projector and screen in their rooms or not.
+And now they’re in all the rooms that we’re in so we don’t have to ask about that anymore.
 We used to have to get a certain number of laptops from the union which was horrible.
 And then remember all the logins and everything.
 It was awful.

 Interviewer: